openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 ### The costs of boxing

-Primitives are not objects, but they have _boxes_.
+Java's eight built-in primitive types are not objects, but they have _boxes_.
 When primitives want to interact in the world of objects,  we transparently convert them to and from their corresponding box.
 Primitives don't implement interfaces like `Comparable` -- their boxes do.  `Object` is the top type -- but only for classes.
 So primitives cannot directly participate in generics or dynamically typed libraries such as reflection (where everything is expressed as `Object` or `Object[]`) -- they can only do so through their boxes.

 Going through boxes is not necessarily bad; the meaning of `ArrayList<Integer>` is clear enough, and autoboxing lets us deal with such types in a syntactically convenient way.
 But there are sharp edges.
-Boxes have identity, whereas primitives do not; boxing is not able to fully paper over this gap.
+Boxed `int`s have identity, whereas primitives do not; boxing is not able to fully paper over this gap.
 Each time we convert from `Integer` to `int` the identity is lost, and each time we convert from `int` to an `Integer`, a fresh (but accidental) identity is created (which can inhibit valuable runtime optimizations).
 While `int` boxes to `Integer`, `int[]` does not box to `Integer[]`.
-And the relationships between primitive types and their corresponding box types are entirely ad-hoc (they're even sometimes, but not always, spelled the same way!);
-you just have to keep this in your head (and in your code).
+And the relationships between primitive types and their corresponding box types are entirely ad-hoc (they're even sometimes, but not always, spelled the same way!); you just have to keep this in your head (and in your code).

 Developers know that boxing is not only irregular, but also expensive; absent heroic optimizations, boxing conversion entails heap allocation, and using box